7 Financial habits of healthy businesses

-Good financial habits are the hallmark of a healthy startup and will make the difference between life and death.
-Here are our top seven good financial habits for healthy startups.
+Good financial habits are the hallmark of a healthy business and can mean the difference between life and death.
+Here are our top seven good financial habits for healthy startups and fast growing SMEs.

 1. Spend less than you earn

 Yes, financial advisors and wealth gurus have been giving this advice almost since the beginning of time.
 They’ve been saying it because of the simple truth that if you’re spending more than you earn, you’ll run out of money really quickly.

 But what if you’re not earning anything yet?